isomerpages/moe-chongfu/_cca/Uniformed Groups/Scouts.md

 third_nav_title: Uniformed Groups
 variant: markdown
 ---
-<p>Stimulating programmes, involving exciting, challenging, and progressive
+<p style="text-align:justify">Stimulating programmes, involving exciting, challenging, and progressive activities based on interest of young people, incorporating contact with
-activities based on interest of young people, incorporating contact with nature, a rich learning environment where simplicity, creatively and discovery come together to provide adventure and challenge.&nbsp;</p>
+nature, a rich learning environment where simplicity, creatively and discovery come together to provide adventure and challenge.&nbsp;</p>

-<p>A Game with a purpose.</p>
+<p style="text-align:justify">A Game with a purpose.</p>

-<p>“Scouting is a game for boys, under the leadership of boys, in which elder
+<p style="text-align:justify">“Scouting is a game for boys, under the leadership of boys, in which elder brothers can give their younger brothers a healthy environment and encourage
-brothers can give their younger brothers a healthy environment and encourage them to healthy activities such as will help them to develop CITIZENSHIP.”</p>
+them to healthy activities such as will help them to develop CITIZENSHIP.”</p>

-<p>– Lord Baden-Powell</p>
+<p><i>– Lord Baden-Powell</i></p>

 <p><strong>Teachers In Charge:</strong>
 </p>
 <ul data-tight="true" class="tight">